How to Become a Long-term, International House Sitter

 DO YOU GET PAID FOR HOUSE SITTING?

 As a general rule of thumb, no, you don't get paid for house sitting as it's a barter type agreement (look after the pets, in return stay in the house for free).
-This makes house sitting perfect for location independent people (aka people who can work anywhere online, or people who don't have to work).
+This makes house sitting perfect for location independent people (aka people who can work anywhere as long as they have an internet connection, or people who don't have to work).
 For example, house sitting attracts a lot of authors (peaceful setting to finish that book)!
+Retirees (who were the original house sitters, having both a reputation for being responsible and the financial means to wander around and not work).
 And, of course, awful bloggers like me.
+In fact, I owe my location independence, my freedom of time all to house sitting - if I hadn't had that long-term break from the freedom of renting (or paying for a mortgage) I wouldn't have been able to start this blog in the first place (which is how I have location independence and freedom of time, plus, no boss!)

 LONG TERM HOUSE SITTING